I. Overview

 Diversion of Funds

 Atlantic Wave provides evidence that Cyberlux diverted significant funds intended for settlement payments.
-Bank records show over $4.4 million was transferred to Mark Schmidt’s personal accounts and spent on luxury items.
+Bank records show over $4.4 million was transferred to Mark Schmidt’s personal accounts.
 These transactions, coupled with Cyberlux’s claims of financial distress, strongly suggest an intent to prioritise personal enrichment over legal obligations.

 Non-Disclosure of Key Developments